It usually occurs when a person’s eyes contact an allergen, a substance that causes the body’s immune system to overreact.

 Some patients take antihistamines and mast cell stabilizers.
 Antihistamines relieve symptoms before the mast cell stabilizers begin to work.

 The best way to prevent allergic rhinitis is to find out what causes it and avoid the allergen.
 The common allergens are pet fur and pollen.
-If the allergy is caused by pets, try the following:
+If pets cause the allergy, try the following:

 - Keep pets out of the bedroom.

-- Brush them regularly and wash them every 2 weeks.
+- Brush them regularly and wash them every two weeks.

 - Wash your bedding regularly.

-If you visit a house where there is a pet, taking an antihistamine medication an hour earlier can help reduce symptoms.
+If you visit a house with a pet, taking an antihistamine medication an hour earlier can help reduce symptoms.